mlfearon/nosema-floral-visitation/data/README_for_Zbrozek_et_al_Ecology&Evolution.txt

 Metadata for Zbrozek, Fearon, Weise, and Tibbetts.
 2023.
-Honeybee visitation to shared floral resources increases Vairimorpha ceranae prevalence in bumblebees.
-Ecology and Evolution.
+Honeybee visitation to shared flowers increases Vairimorpha ceranae prevalence in bumblebees.
+Submitted to Ecology and Evolution.

 Data collected by: Michelle L. Fearon and Maryellen Zbrozek Code written by: Michelle L. Fearon and Maryellen Zbrozek